Hear from our inaugural class of Emerging Leaders what the program meant to them.

 Cohort Four: Spring 2022

 Cohort Four, Emerging Leaders in Biotechnology program pairs high school and college women as near-peer mentors and connects them with diverse professionals from STEM careers in Maryland and across the greater Washington, DC area, with a focus on DOD-connected careers in STEM fields.
+Meet one of our cohort four alumnae, who returned to serve as a peer educator for this program.

 Cohort Three: Spring 2022

 Cohort Three, Emerging Leaders in Biotechnology program pairs high school and college women as near-peer mentors and connects them with diverse professionals from STEM careers in Delaware.
-In-person laboratory experiences will include insider tours of AstraZeneca’s biomanufacturing facility in Newark
+In-person laboratory experiences will include insider tours of AstraZeneca’s biomanufacturing facility in Newark.

 Cohort Two: Fall 2021